-DOP testing verifies that Dioctyl Phthalate (also called DEHP) meets strict chemical and physical standards before it enters your production line.
+DOP testing — DOP stands for Dioctyl Phthalate (also called DEHP) — verifies that this plasticizer meets strict chemical and physical standards before it enters your production line.
 You need these tests because DOP acts as the primary plasticizer in flexible PVC products – from the insulation on electrical cables to medical tubing and vinyl flooring.

 Think of DOP as the ingredient that transforms rigid PVC into something flexible.
 Without proper testing, you risk product failures, compliance issues, and costly production delays.